francesca64/francesca64/README.md

 ### Yo 🌹

-Senior Systems Engineer at Firezone by day, and artist at Lovebloom Atelier by night!
+Senior Systems Engineer at Firezone by day, and artist for Lovebloom Atelier by night!

 (profile pic drawn by me 🤎)